wlav/cppyy/doc/source/index.rst

    [0, 1, 2, 3, 4, 5, 6, ..., 97, 98, 99]
    >>>

-And yes, there is no reason to use Boost from Python, but the example shows that cppyy seamlessly supports many advanced C++ features.
+And yes, there is no reason to use Boost from Python (in fact, this example calls out for :doc:`pythonizations <pythonizations>`),  but the example shows that cppyy seamlessly supports many advanced C++ features.

 cppyy is available for both `CPython`_ (v2 and v3) and `PyPy`_, reaching